nsimmons22/Megaroster/PeopleFactory/Readme.md

 #### Super Mega Bonus Credit Hyper Fighting

-* Add a promote button to every list item that changes the appearance (e.g. changes the background color, adds a border, etc.) of that item when clicked.
+* Add a promote button to every list item that changes the appearance (e.g. changes the background color, adds a border, etc.) of that item when clicked.# PeopleFactory